Does telemarketing actually work?

 appointments which may in turn convert to 0 or 10 customers.
 Of course, the number varies a lot from salesperson to salesperson and from

-industry to industry.
-Overall, telemarketing is a numbers game that relies on the law of large numbers, meaning lots and lots of phone calls.
+telemarketing is a numbers game that relies on the law of large numbers, meaning lots and lots of phone calls, and whose purpose is usually to prepare a sale.

 For telemarketing to work as a distribution strategy, 3 conditions must be met.
 1) The price of the product or service you sell must